 Q. Do you have to be Asian or a Pacific Islander to submit a film?

 A. Nope.
-As an international festival, we are proud to present world class submissions from around the globe.
+As an international festival, we are proud to present world-class submissions from around the globe.
+In fact, our official selections and Grand Jury Award recipients have come from Canada, the U.S., Asia, the Middle East, Europe and everywhere in between.
 Even though our mission is to showcase emerging Asian and Pacific Islander talent, international submissions are at home here at GIFF.
-Click here to see our complete list of 2013 GIFF Submission Rules and Regulations.
+Click here to see our complete list of 2017 GIFF Submission Rules and Regulations.

 Q. Does my film have to be a world premiere to submit to GIFF?